utelecon/utelecon.github.io/en/articles/group-discussion/index.md

 #### Indicate the Time Required

 Participants are encouraged to make the most efficient use of their time, by being aware of the time allotted for discussion and the ending time.
-(Zoom has a timer function (e.g., "[How Timers Work in Zoom]()") that allows you to specify a time limit for the breakout.)
+(Zoom has a timer function (e.g., "[How Timers Work in Zoom (in Japanese)](/zoom/usage/breakout/#オプションの設定)") that allows you to specify a time limit for the breakout.)

 #### Let Participants Know the Type of Output You Are Looking for